nightrunner91/nightvue/README.md

 .fill-dark { fill: #555555 }
 .fill-success-dark-2 { fill: #3c964d }
 ```
-If you need to apply colors in Sass files you can use `color($name, $style: false, $rate:false)` function.
+If you need to apply colors in Sass files you can use `color($name, $style, $rate)` function.
 It returns hex value of color by its `$name`.
-Additionally you can pass `$style` and `$rate` arguments to determine level of brightness or darkness of color.
+Additionally you can pass optional arguments `$style` and `$rate` to determine level of brightness or darkness of color.
 Here are some examples of usage in SCSS:
 ```
 box-shadow: 1px 1px 4px color('primary');
 // => box-shadow: 1px 1px 4px #682CAB;